ChRootCommit/chrootcommit.github.io/_posts/2023-02-28-Tryhackme - IDE.md

     (ALL : ALL) /usr/sbin/service vsftpd restart

 ```
 I thought I could modify the vsftp service throught edition of /etc/systemd/system/vsftpd.service file but I could not write in this file.
-Then, In despair I launched linpeas and got the real service file I must edit to gain root access :
+Then, In despair I launched linpeas and got the real service file config I must edit to gain root access :
 ```
 /lib/systemd/system/vsftpd.service
 ```